 Nature Connection in Aotearoa New Zealand

 The New Zealand Association for Environmental Education (NZAEE) is committed to building capability and supporting networking for our community of educators.
-As part of our support this year, we will be piloting a Community of Practice.
-The focus will be on nature connection for young people in Aotearoa New Zealand and we welcome participation from interested teachers, educators, researchers, organisations and individuals working with children and young people.
+As part of our support in 2023 we ran a pilot Community of Practice.
+The focus was on nature connection for young people in Aotearoa New Zealand and we welcomed participation from interested teachers, educators, researchers, organisations and individuals working with children and young people.

 A Community of Practice is a group of people who share a concern or passion for something they do and want to learn how to do it better as they interact regularly.

-Last year a group of educators and researchers met online regularly to complete the Nature Connectedness online course from the University of Derby.
-The intention of this Community of Practice is to continue this learning, discussion and action-taking, embedding it in an Aotearoa context, and expanding the group to a wider audience.
+In 2022 a group of educators and researchers met online regularly to complete the Nature Connectedness online course from the University of Derby.
+The intention of the 2023 Community of Practice pilot was to continue this learning, discussion and action-taking, embedding it in an Aotearoa context, and expanding the group to a wider audience.

-Involvement is likely to be monthly online hui facilitated by Thea DePetris and Becky McCormack, with reading and actions in between, and possibly sub-groups forming to meet more regularly.
-You can read more in the sections below.
+Online hui were facilitated by Thea DePetris and Becky McCormack, with reading and actions in between, and presentations and sharing took place in Term 4, 2023.

 We will be sharing some of the learning resources more widely, so check back on this page regularly or search within our Resources and Professional Learning catalogues, using the filter: Hauora | Nature Connection.